npx-json/assessment/README.md

 Despite these limitations, the service is functional for basic IP country filtering.
 It can be improved and extended as needed – for example, adding per-customer allowlists, integrating a UI for management, using an API gateway to handle external access, or improving the error responses with JSON output.
 For now, it provides a simple, containerized solution for country-based IP filtering.

 Note: The auto-update process requires a license key, but I don't have access to it.
 So, I implemented the auto-update logic but left it disabled.
+I wrote the README file with the assistance of GPT, and all the additional coding was done by me.